 How many hours do we sleep?
 Nature is always perfect.
 It taught all the organisms to work during the day, fulfill hunger during the day, and rest at night.
 Even the plants rest during the night.
 When the daylight is not present, the brain automatically signals Hey fellow; now, it’s time to sleep.

-We call this behavior diurnal (Work in the day and sleep at night).
+We call this behavior diurnal (Work during the day and sleep at night).
 This behavior is very significant in aquarium fish verities.
-Since they do not have natural predators in the same ecosystem, their peaceful sleeping behaviour can be easily observed during the night.
+Since they do not have natural predators in the same ecosystem, their peaceful sleeping behavior can be easily observed during the night.

 However, some fish verities do the opposite.
 Think about a thief.
 What is the best time for him to go and break some home?
 Well, you know the answer.
 The thieves know that during midnight all other people fall into a deep sleep.